WeblateOrg/weblate/docs/admin/install/docker.rst

    The files are copied to the corresponding location upon container startup, so a restart of Weblate is needed after changing the content of the volume.

+This approach can be also used to override Weblate templates.
+For example :ref:`legal` documents can be placed into :file:`/app/data/python/customize/templates/legal/documents`.

 Alternatively you can also include own module (see :doc:`../customize`) and add it as separate volume to the Docker container, for example: